 Skin Fact #1: Too much exfoliation can cause dryness.

 Exfoliating too aggressively and too often can cause dryness and disrupt the skin’s lipid barrier.
 This allows moisture to seep out of the cells more easily, causing them to get dehydrated.
 Many of my clients who I see monthly for facial treatments started complaining of dryness and irritation when their skin had been so perfectly hydrated and balanced with their Renée Rouleau skin care products.
 Come to find out, the dryness started to occur once they introduced the Clarisonic brush!
 I had already had my clients set up on a very thorough exfoliation routine, but once they added in the Clarisonic, their skin was getting too much exfoliation and that’s why the dryness and irritation occurred.
-Discontinuing use of Clarisonic, or cutting back its use to a few times a week returned their skin to a healthy and hydrated state.
+Discontinuing use of Clarisonic, or cutting back its use to a few times a week returned their skin to a healthy, balanced and hydrated state.

 Skin Fact #2: Too much exfoliation can cause chronic inflammation within the skin.